 • A yarn delivery rate of 450 metres per minute can be achieved in the air-jet spinning method.
 This production rate is much higher than the ring-spinning system ( 15 - 27 metres per minute) and the rotor spinning system ( 130 - 250 metres per minute).

 • The twist insertion system in the air-jet spinning machine has the capability to insert 200000 turns per minute.
-This specialty helps to increase productivity by many times.
+This speciality helps to increase productivity by many times.

 • The higher twist insertion rate in this process makes the air-jet spinning method system much cheaper and cost-effective than any other yarn spinning system.